 - 7.2.1.
 Any person who willfully or negligently causes or permits any Pollutant to be placed, carried, transported, drained, dumped, pumped, siphoned, discharged, or otherwise allowed into, onto, over, under or across any District Facility or associated Right-of-Way without the prior written consent of the District shall immediately notify the District and take all action to mitigate the effects of such Pollutant.
-Such person shall, at that person's sole expense, unless otherwise directed by the District's satisfaction and in compliance with all applicable laws.
-Such person shall cooperate with the District to complete the remediation and shall reimburse the District for all costs and expenses incurred in connection with the remediation, including but not limited to administrative, investigative, and legal costs, fines and penalties. - 7.2.2.
+Such person shall, at that person's sole expense, unless otherwise directed by the District, perform or cause to be performed all necessary remediation to the District's satisfaction and in compliance with all applicable laws.
+Such person shall reimburse the District for all costs and expenses incurred in connection with the remediation, including but not limited to administrative, investigative, and legal costs, fines and penalties. - 7.2.2.
 No water shall be delivered to any parcel of land from which the pollutant originated or to any other parcel of land owned, rented, leased or irrigated by the person who caused or permitted any Pollutant into, onto, over, under or across any District Facility or associated Right-of-Way, until the remediation required in Section 7.2.1 is complete, all damages, costs and expenses, arising out of such event have been paid, and action satisfactory to the District has been taken to ensure that such event will not be repeated.